The Journey to Trustworthy AI: Pursuit of Pragmatic Frameworks: Risk

 As the first step, with the adoption of UQ by the AI scientific community, we now have access to several mathematical and statistical techniques estimating uncertainties associated with an AI model output (cf., \citet{hullermeier2021aleatoric,gawlikowski2021survey}).

-As an example, consider a car with an `intelligent' \textit{automatic brake system} which uses computer vision to detect nearby objects and preventing collisions.
+As an example, consider a car with an `intelligent' \textit{automatic brake system}, which uses computer vision to detect nearby objects and preventing collisions.
 This module is, however, designed to operate to assist the human driver only in `normal or acceptable' conditions.
-In an event where driver is facing unfavorable conditions such as extreme fog, this intelligent system must be ``self-aware'' of its lack of `\textbf{\textit{confidence}}' in the outputs returned by the computer vision module and used to warn the drive and disengage.
+When the driver is facing unfavorable conditions such as, extreme fog, this intelligent system \textbf{must} recognize its lack of `\textbf{\textit{confidence}}' in the outputs returned by the computer vision module, warn the driver, and disengage safely.

-In this chapter, we select the \newabbr{RRM}{Rumsfeld Risk Matrix} and apply risk management in the context of AI and TAI.
-In doing so, we demonstrate how a simple framework such as RRM be incorporated into AI products or systems and map the risk categories associated with every step of an AI product life-cycle into `actionable' insight required for efficient implementation of TAI.
+In this section, we select the \newabbr{RRM}{Rumsfeld Risk Matrix} and apply risk management in the context of TAI.
+We show how a simple framework such as RRM be incorporated into AI products or systems and map the risk categories associated with every step of an AI product life-cycle into `actionable' insight required for efficient implementation of TAI.